-In both of these instances the best course of action is to restrict the dog from getting on the newly laid sod and apply PetiGreen for a few months to help establish the roots and improve the health of the soil.
+In both of these instances the best course of action is to restrict the dog from getting on the newly laid sod.
+Apply PetiGreen for a few months to help establish the roots and improve the health of the soil.
 We recommend that you divide your lawn into two sections.
 Lay sod in one section and block it off so your dog stays off of it.
-Keep the dog off that section until the sod gets established.
+Keep the dog off that section until you thoroughly establish the sod.
 This will probably be a couple of months or so.
-Then lay sod on the other section and keep the dog off of it while it gets established.
+Then lay sod on the other section and keep the dog off as you establish it.
 Though it is still going to take several months the divide and conquer method can help establish each section a little quicker.

-PetiGreen is formulated to improve the biological health of the soil that will help establish root development.
+PetiGreen is a formula that works to improve the biological health of the soil that will help establish root development.
 For yards that may have a buildup of urine in the soil applying PetiGreen before the sod is laid will help to start the detoxification process and give the new sod a better chance to grow.Learn More About PetiGreen